The Breed Report ·Standard Poodle ·2026

 9Does pet insurance cover hip dysplasia in Standard Poodles?

-Most policies cover hip dysplasia only if your Poodle showed zero symptoms before enrollment and the diagnosis comes after the orthopedic waiting period (typically 6-12 months).
-Any limping, stiffness, or abnormal gait noted before coverage means permanent exclusion.
-With bilateral exclusion clauses, one hip diagnosis can exclude both hips — turning a $7,000 covered surgery into a $14,000 out-of-pocket expense.
+Most policies cover hip dysplasia only if zero symptoms before enrollment and diagnosis after orthopedic waiting period (6-12 months).
+Any limping, stiffness, or abnormal gait before coverage means permanent exclusion.
+Bilateral exclusion clauses mean one hip diagnosis excludes both - turning $7,000 covered surgery into $14,000 out-of-pocket.

 10Can I switch pet insurance if my Standard Poodle has Addison's disease?

-You can switch, but Addison's disease becomes pre-existing with the new insurer and will never be covered again.
-Since Addison's requires lifelong monthly medication ($500-$3,000/year), this effectively locks you into your current insurer for this condition.
-Switching only makes sense for coverage of future, unrelated issues.
-If your Poodle also develops hip dysplasia or sebaceous adenitis, those conditions also become uncoverable at a new insurer.
+You can switch, but Addison's becomes pre-existing with new insurer and never covered again.
+Since Addison's requires lifelong monthly medication ($500-$3,000/year), this locks you into your current insurer.
+Switching makes sense only for future unrelated issues.
+Hip dysplasia and sebaceous adenitis also become uncoverable.

 11What questions should I ask before insuring my Standard Poodle?

-Ask these exact questions in writing: (1) Do you cover sebaceous adenitis, and is it classified as hereditary/congenital?
-(2) What are the waiting periods for bloat/GDV?
-(3) Do you cover Addison's disease as an autoimmune condition?
-(4) Do you have bilateral exclusion clauses for hip dysplasia?
-(5) Show me premium examples at ages 1, 5, 8, and 12 for a Standard Poodle.
-(6) What is your claims denial rate for autoimmune conditions?
-If they dodge any question, that's your answer.
+Ask in writing: (1) Cover sebaceous adenitis and is it classified as hereditary/congenital?
+(2) Bloat/GDV waiting periods?
+(3) Cover Addison's as autoimmune?
+(4) Bilateral exclusion clauses for hip dysplasia?
+(5) Premium examples at ages 1, 5, 8, 12 for Standard Poodle?
+(6) Claims denial rate for autoimmune conditions?
+If they dodge, that's your answer.

 Similar Breeds